 - What about personal thoughts or opinions of clients such as if you run an online therapy or coaching service?

 - Do you have corporate or trade secrets?

 More often than not, as a business, you store at least some kind of sensitive information in your computer systems.
 And even if you’re already well protected, hackers can still sometimes get in.
 So if you answered “YES” to any of the above questions, keep reading to find out how you can better protect your clients and/or your business.

 Data Encryption is 100% Important for your Business

 Your business information is at risk of being hacked.
 The question is whether it matters or not if hackers get their hands on it.
 If you answered yes to any of the above questions and it does matter for your business, then adding encryption as the final line of defense is definitely worthwhile.

-In some sectors, it is actually a regulation of government to encrypt the data to protect it so you won’t even have a choice.
+In some sectors, it is actually a regulation of the government to implement data encryption to protect it so you won’t even have a choice.
 And finally, it can also make your life much easier by allowing you to confidently move data to the Cloud for ease of access and sharing by authorized parties with access keys.